Curricular Review and Approval Processes for the Larner College of Medicine

 Note – Special Topics courses can be listed as options for fulfilling program requirements.
 However, students must be able to complete the program without taking a Special Topics course.
 If it is not possible to complete the program requirements without taking a Special Topics course, then the Special Topics Course(s) are, by default, required.

-- Minors and undergraduate certificates must meet the credit hour requirements (see standards documents).
+- Minors and undergraduate certificates must meet the credit hour requirements (see Faculty Senate Curricular Resources).

-- Minors: 15 to 20 credit hours, at least nine at the 100-level or above; does NOT need to include 200-level courses; no more than three prerequisites (9 to 12 credits) that are not part of the minor.
+- Minors: 15 to 20 credit hours, at least nine at the 100-level or above; no more than three prerequisites (9 to 12 credits) that are not part of the minor.

 - Undergraduate certificates: ≥12 credit hours, at least six at the 100-level or higher, plus a significant credit bearing integrative learning component.